Estimate Time6 min

 1. Income that never runs out

-While the prospect of a shorter-than-expected lifespan might be met with a deeper sadness, a longer-than-expected lifespan poses the greater risk to your retirement plan.
-If you’re drawing on a pot of investment accounts to meet living expenses in retirement, you may have little choice but to try to guesstimate your lifespan and adjust your withdrawals accordingly.
+While the prospect of a shorter-than-expected lifespan might be met with a deeper sadness, a longer-than-expected lifespan also poses risk to your retirement plan.
+If you’re drawing solely on your investment accounts to meet living expenses, you may have little choice but to try to guesstimate your lifespan and adjust your withdrawals, accordingly.

-An annuity can help relieve not just the risk of outliving your money but also the stress of worrying that you might outlive your money, thanks to the knowledge that you'll have consistent guaranteed cash flow no matter how long you live.
+An annuity can help relieve not just the risk of outliving your money, but the stress of worrying that you might outlive your money.
+This is because you'll have consistent guaranteed cash flow no matter how long you live.
 With guaranteed income for life, you can celebrate the possibility of living to 100, rather than fret over who will pay for it if you do.

 2. An easy, predictable paycheck

-Even if you’re savvy with your finances, it can be complex to rely on an investment portfolio to meet living expenses.
-Some retirees may only feel comfortable spending dividend and interest income from their portfolio.
-But these amounts may be insufficient, and this approach still leaves you facing many decisions on choosing investments and making periodic reinvestments.
+Even if you’re savvy with your finances, it can be difficult to rely on an investment portfolio to meet living expenses.
+Some retirees may only feel comfortable spending dividend and interest income from their portfolio, but these amounts may be insufficient.
+To add, this approach still leaves you facing many decisions on choosing investments and making periodic reinvestments.

-Yet you may face even more headaches if you have to regularly draw down principal from your portfolio.
-In that case you have to decide which positions to trim and by how much, plus stay on top of rebalancing as you’re making these transactions.
-Finally, even if these decisions are manageable in your 60s, you may feel less comfortable making them in your 80s or 90s.
+You may face even more headaches if you have to regularly draw down principal from your portfolio.
+In that case, you have to decide which positions to reduce and by how much, and stay on top of rebalancing as you’re making these transactions.
+To add, even if these decisions are manageable in your 60s, you may feel less comfortable making them in your 80s or 90s.

-If you cover your basic expenses with an annuity, then many of those management decisions can simply float away.
-You tell the insurance company what bank account to deposit your payments into, and the money shows up every month—as easy as those days when you earned a paycheck.
+If you cover your basic expenses with an annuity, then many management decisions could become less burdensome.
+You tell the insurance company what bank account to deposit your payments into and the money will be input monthly.

 3. Income no matter what the markets do

 Even professionals can’t predict with any certainty what the stock market or interest rates may do over the short term.
-While keeping a long-term focus can help investors ride out periods of short-term volatility, these periods can be even more nerve-wracking if, say, your ability to pay future utility or grocery bills is tied up in the markets.
+While keeping a long-term focus can help investors wait out periods of short-term volatility, these periods can be even more nerve-wracking, if for example, your ability to pay future utility or grocery bills is tied up in the markets.

-With a traditional income annuity your level of payout is locked in—regardless of where investment returns go from here.
-Generating at least some of your income from annuities can also help you create a diversified portfolio of income sources, so you’re not overly reliant on one single source of retirement income.
+With a traditional income annuity your level of payout is locked in regardless of where investment returns go.
+Generating at least some of your income from annuities can also help create a diversified portfolio of income sources, so you’re not overly reliant on one single source of retirement income.

 4. Added protection against abuse and fraud

-No one wants to imagine that one day they might be unable to make their own financial decisions—or worse, be vulnerable to exploitation or fraud.
-Buying an annuity in your younger retirement years affords extra protection against these unsavory scenarios in your older retirement years.
+No one wants to imagine that one day they might be unable to make their own financial decisions or worse, be vulnerable to exploitation or fraud.
+Buying an annuity in your younger retirement years affords extra protection against these unsavory scenarios in later years.

-With a traditional income annuity, you make an irrevocable contract with an insurance company.
-That stream of income will be paid directly to you for the rest of your life.
-And no fraudster or bad actor will be able to get their hands on the lump sum that you used to buy it.
+With a traditional income annuity, you make an irrevocable contract with an insurance company and that stream of income will be paid directly to you for the rest of your life, which can give you peace of mind about your decision.

 5. Confidence to enjoy your money

-By locking in a certain level of income, an annuity may help give you permission to enjoy the money you worked so hard to accumulate.
+By locking in a certain level of income, an annuity may help you overcome spending guilt to enjoy the money you worked to accumulate.
 What you spend today won’t jeopardize your income 20 years from now, so you can go ahead and live those years to their fullest potential.

 Tradeoffs of a fixed income annuity

-To be sure, no financial product can protect against all forms of risk.
-That's why we suggest your retirement-income portfolio should include a variety of investments, with income annuities representing a portion of your total portfolio.
-That's also why it's important to consider the tradeoffs of income annuities, which can include:
+No financial product can protect against all forms of risk, and that's why we suggest that should an income annuity be right for you, it be a part of a variety of investments in your retirement income portfolio.
+It's important to consider the tradeoffs of income annuities, which can include:

 • Potential lack of inflation protection.
 With the most plain-vanilla annuities, the payment you receive is fixed over your lifetime and won’t rise with inflation.
-One option to help reduce this risk is by adding a "cost-of-living adjustment" to an income annuity, which can increase your payment each year by a set percentage, such as 1% to 3%.4
+One option to help reduce this risk is by adding a "cost-of-living adjustment" to an income annuity, which can increase your payment each year by a set percentage, such as 1% to 3%.Another option is to plan for future inflation when determining the amount of an income annuity you need to purchase, by purchasing more income than is initially needed.
+Excess income can be saved or reinvested to combat inflation in future years.

 • Credit risk of the insurance company.
 Like other insurance products, the strength of an annuity’s guarantee relies on the credit strength of the insurance company.
-That’s why it can be important to check insurers’ financial strength ratings.
+(It is important to check insurers’ financial strength ratings.)

 • Reduced growth potential.
-By using a lump sum to buy an income annuity, you forego the chance at participating in market returns potential with that money.
+By using a lump sum to buy an income annuity, you choose not to expose your assets to potential market returns.

 More to explore